Gimly-Blockchain/did-siop-demo-doc-ontochain/README.md

 ## Demo WEB

 #### Configure environment
-In the onto-demo-server folder, create a files called .env.local and populate it using .env as example.
+In the onto-demo-server folder, create a file called .env.local and populate it using .env as example.
 A valid config will look like this
 ```dotenv
 NODE_ENV=development